 Batching control takes advantage of the accumulated weight and will be compared to a batch set point.
 When both the weight and set point match, the system feed may slow the feed or shut the feed altogether.
 Slowing the feed first, may help to reduce over shooting the set point.
 A second batch set point can be used to stop the feeding.
 Load out applications are much like batching applications and can use the accumulated weight signal to stop the filling once a set point has been reached.
 Variables in the process may affect desired performance.
 Air flow, excessively varying flow rates, environment, scale placement may be a factor.
 Material temperature, moisture, particulate size, and flowability are considerations.
 Material abrasiveness and hours of operation affect maintenance.
 The means of feeding to and discharging from the scale is part of the process.
 Space for a scale may be too confining for some choices.

-Once a scale is placed, the scale will be calibrated under actual production conditions.
+Once an Impact Flow Meter is placed, the scale will be calibrated under actual production conditions.
 The actual production conditions with all process variables takes into consideration during calibration all of the factors affecting accuracy.
-Material is run through the flow scale and the accumulated weight is compared to a known weight fed to the scale or collected after the scale.
+Material is run through the dry solids flow meter and the accumulated weight is compared to a known weight fed to the scale or collected after the scale.
 With this data, the rate span factor will be adjusted to a factor corrected to the material flow rate.
 The rate signal is integrated mathematically, which produces the accumulated weight.
 Rate signals and accumulated weight signal outputs are available for process control use.

 Scale repeatability is most important.
 It is recommended that the first three comparisons are documented with no changes to the span factor.
 Much like sighting in a rifle, a tight shot group is important.
 The reference scale net weight is divided by the accumulated scale totalizer weight and that ratio is multiplied by the existing span factor to give us the new desired span factor.
 If the first test results were 3.38% from the known weight, we would be happy if the following two were 2.79% and 3.08%.
 The average repeatability error is 3.08%.
 Consequently, the error shot group would be a respectable +.3%.
 This would be acceptable to most applications.
 This tells us, at one flow rate (300 lb/ min), we can be very accurate.
 Keep in mind we may be calibrating a scale to reference scale with its own built-in error.
 We mention this because the calibration is dependent on the performance of the reference scale.
 Now that a tight shot group has been established, we can adjust wind age and elevation to the bull’s eye.
 In test #4, perform the material calibration in the mid production rate range.
 As illustrated, the error is reduced to nothing.